RQISL/portfolio-project-2-robert-quinlan/README.md

 ### Home page
 * Display on the front image layout page
-* The image below the button to enter play game or there is either on top of the menu 'movie quiz".
+* The image below the button to enter play game or there is either on top of the menu 'movie quiz'.

 ![]( assets/Image-for-ReadMe/frontPage.png)

 ### Entry Username for the Movie Quiz page

-* Either click to Play Game button or Movie Quiz on the menu page, *Then first fill in the username, if you don't fill in the name and it won't enter the game until you fill in the username then it will be able to enter the quiz.
+* Either click to Play Game button or Movie Quiz on the menu page,
+* Then first fill in the username, if you don't fill in the name and it won't enter the game until you fill in the username then it will be able to enter the quiz.
 See the picture below:

 ![](assets/Image-for-ReadMe/FilledUsername.png)